stevedavid/jquery-sdscrollmenu/README.md

 * **CSS**

-You would then need to style respectively the `.active` class and the `.active.first` class and they are the ones applies to the matching `<li>` in the menu, like so:
+You would then need to style respectively the `.active` class and the `.active.first` class as they are the ones applied to the matching `<li>` in the menu, like so:

 ```CSS
 .sdsm-menu li:hover {